T045T/TIS-100/README.md

 All data on the TIS-100 is numeric in nature.
 To be precise, every peace of data is an integer in the interval [-999, 999].
 That's 1998 numbers in total, so the nearest power of 2 is 2^11 = 2048.
-That means we need to use 11 bits to represent our numbers, since you can represent 2^(n) numbers using n bits.
+That means we need to use 11 bits to represent our numbers, since you can represent 2^n numbers using n bits.

 Conveniently, that leaves 50 numbers we cannot use for math, which comes in useful when designing the ISA.
 Let's do what all the cool kids do and use [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) for negative numbers.

 > **Architecture Note:**
 >
-> The TIS-100 System will use 11-bit signed (two's complement) integer numbers
+> The TIS-100 VHDL System will use 11-bit signed (two's complement) integer numbers

 With that decided, let's look at the minimum and maximum numbers our system can use in 11-bit binary: